-Essays earning a score of 2 demonstrate little success in analyzing the strategies Barry uses to communicate his fascination with the river.
+Essays earning a score of 2 demonstrate little success in analyzing the strategies used in the article to satirize how products are marketed to consumers.
 These essays may misunderstand the prompt, offer vague generalizations, substitute simpler tasks such as summarizing the passage, or simply list rhetorical strategies.
 The prose often demonstrates consistent weaknesses in writing.